foundry-rs/book/src/reference/forge/forge-build.md

 The build is incremental, and the build cache is saved in `cache/` in the project root by default.
 If you want to clear the cache, pass `--force`, and if you want to change the cache directory, pass `--cache-path <PATH>`.

+It is possible to choose sources to build by specifying multiple path options (can be paths to source directories or files).

 #### Build Modes

 There are three build modes: